Voting Board Members

 Scott Moore-Scott is currently a board member who became interested in supporting Nebraska Ataxia’s mission as a person with a disability and as a longtime friend of Linda Snider.
 Scott himself is a person with a disability since the age of 18 after he became a paraplegic as a result of car accident.
 Scott is a partner in the Baird Holm law firm and specializes in disability discrimination law in all areas with a focus in employment, housing, and ADA work.
 Scott hopes he can use his personal and professional experience to continue Nebraska Ataxia’s great work in the community.

-Michelle Moragues- Michelle is proud to be on the board for Nebraska Ataxia, she truly values giving back to those in her community.
-Although she does not have a personal connection with anyone living with ataxia, she has witnessed how devastating it can be to those affected after traumatic brain injury.
-Working at QLI, Michelle has served individuals affected by traumatic brain or spinal cord injuries for almost 19 years.
+Michelle Moragues- (Secretary) Michelle is proud to be on the board for Nebraska Ataxia, she truly values giving back to those in her community.
+Michelle has an aunt who is living with ataxia.
+Michelle worked at QLI for 19 years where she has witnessed how devastating it can be to those affected after traumatic brain injury or spinal cord injuries.
+She is currently working at Fusion Medical Staffing.
 Besides giving back to her community, Michelle enjoys shopping, is a serial dater (not by choice) and LOVES to spend time with her family.
 She is often spending her time helping a family member with a home project, shopping with her mom or continuing her reign as world’s best auntie to her niece and nephews.
 Always says yes and loves to be helpful to anyone who is in need—and will always try to brighten the room—if it calls for glitter, Michelle is your girl!

 Corie Sass, LCSW- Corie is a social worker by trade, and does consulting and facility support for a local Non-Profit organization, Vetter Health Services.
-She is married to husband Andy who is a nurse for Methodist Health System.
-Together they have 2 boys – Jake and Elliott.
+She is married to husband Andy who is a nurse.
+Together they have 3 boys – Jake, Elliott and Graham.
 Elliott was diagnosed at age 2 with a rare form of ataxia called Ataxia Telangiectasia.
 They found Nebraska Ataxia shortly after Elliott’s diagnosis and it has been such a blessing for their family.
-Corie is honored to be part of a wonderful organization.”
+Corie is “honored to be part of a wonderful organization.”

 Mark ‘Skippy’ Sidwell (President) – Mark is a Co-Founder of Nebraska Ataxia.
 He is happily married to the fantastic Linda.
 He’s the caretaker of an Ataxian and therefore is passionate about its mission and moving the organization forward.
 He’s a computer programmer at CSG in Omaha, Nebraska and his hobbies include scuba diving, biking, and anything that involves having fun.